yoshakami/gytmdl/README.md

 ## how to install yosh's version:
-download the source code of this fork, then open a terminal in the same directory as requirements.txt, and pyproject.toml. run the command below and you're good to go ```pip install ./``` read glomatico's text for usage.
+download the source code of this fork, then open a terminal in the same directory as requirements.txt, and pyproject.toml. run the command below and you're good to go => ```pip install ./``` <br>
+read glomatico's text for usage.

 everything below is from Glomatico.